 BA Massey, BA(Hons) PhD Victoria (Wellington)

 Professor Kirkman began her working life as a nurse and midwife in Christchurch.
 She then went on to complete a BA extramurally from Massey University and a BA(Hons) and PhD in Sociology from Victoria University of Wellington.
-Prior to her appointment as Acting Dean of the Faculty of Arts and Social Sciences at the University of Waikato in 2016 she was the Vice Provost (Academic and Equity) at Victoria University.
-Her other appointments at Victoria University included Head of the School of Social and Cultural Studies and Deputy Dean of the Faculty of Humanities and Social Sciences.
+Professor Kirkman was appointed Pro Vice-Chancellor Arts, Law, Psychology and Social Sciences in 2019 and prior to this she held the role of Acting Dean of the Faculty of Arts and Social Sciences.
+Prior to joining the University of Waikato, Professor Kirkman held appointments at Victoria University of Wellington including Vice Provost (Academic and Equity), Head of the School of Social and Cultural Studies and Deputy Dean of the Faculty of Humanities and Social Sciences.
 Her teaching, research and publications are in the sociology of health, gender, sexuality, dying and death.
 She was the Deputy Chair of the National Ethics Committee on Health and Disability Research for a six year term and also Convener of the Victoria University Human Ethics Committee.

 BSc BEd Br.Col, PhD Alberta

-Professor Klinger was appointed Dean of Education in early 2018.
+Professor Klinger joined the University in 2018 as Dean of Education, and was then appointed to the role of Pro Vice-Chancellor Education in 2019.
 He is a renowned researcher in assessment, measurement, and evaluation.
 His research explores measurement theory, the evolving conceptions of formative and summative assessment, and the uses and misuses of large-scale assessments and databases to inform educational policy and practice.
 With more than 130 manuscripts and reports, national and international research funding, and previous leadership experience in the post-secondary environment (Queen’s University, Kingston), Professor Klinger brings his skills and dedication to research and teacher education to Te Whare Wānanga o Waikato – the University of Waikato.

 BSc(Hons) PhD Southampton

 Professor Holmes gained an Honours Degree and Doctorate in Mathematics from the University of Southampton in the UK.
 Following a research position in the engineering department at Cambridge University, he joined Waikato in 1987 as a lecturer in computer science, and rose up the academic ranks.
-He was appointed Dean of the School of Computing and Mathematical Sciences in 2008.
+He was appointed Dean of the School of Computing and Mathematical Sciences in 2008, and then Pro Vice-Chancellor Health, Engineering, Computing and Science in 2019.
 His major research interest is in machine learning, a topic that involves mathematics, statistics and computer science.
 He is best known both locally and internationally for his contributions to applied machine learning, deploying theoretical frameworks in practical situations.
 He is currently involved in collaborative research with local industry to provide automatic analysis of analytical testing procedures.

 BA LLB LLM(Dist) Waikato